 The Director of Strategic Accounts will manage the full sales cycle to acquire new health-system customers, focusing on complex SaaS deals.

-The Director, Strategic Accounts is a senior hunter role responsible for acquiring new health-system customers for OpenMarkets.
+The Provider Account Executive is a hunter role responsible for acquiring new health-system customers for OpenMarkets.
 You’ll own the full sales cycle—from prospecting to close—targeting strategic hospital and IDN accounts nationwide.
 Success means building a strong pipeline, navigating complex buying groups, and winning multi-year SaaS deals that deliver measurable impact to supply chain, financial and operational leaders.

 Primary Responsibilities